mikklemberg/My-personal-notes/_posts/2024-02-20-designer-AI-era.md

 The advent of LLMs capable of writing code and automating software development prompts the question of how businesses can maintain a competitive edge.

-I believe that overall business strategy, supporting systems, and user experience will become the moat against competitors, not just the ability to ship new features quickly.
+I believe that overall business strategy, supporting systems, and user experience will become the moat.
+And not the ability to ship new features quickly.

 Designers who develop a profound understanding of AI capabilities will play a crucial role in envisioning and implementing these strategic decisions.